How Beijing's influence is changing Hong Kong protests | DW | 07.09.2020

 "Until a permitted protest would be able to take place, such impromptu rallies could still happen if someone is willing to come out and organize one," Cheng said, adding that many peaceful protesters have been deterred by the pandemic and new rules not permitting demonstrations.

-Since Beijing imposed the national security law on Hong Kong in July, Hong Kong police have widened criteria for arrest.
+Since Beijing imposed the national security law on Hong Kong in July, police have widened criteria for arrest.

 Several prominent pro-democracy figures have been targeted, including media tycoon Jimmy Lai and former Demosisto member Agnes Chow.